 The original double bed in the sky, Singapore Suites has long been a favorite of those looking for a luxury flight experience.
 Of course, the massive pre-order options via their Book The Cook service doesn’t hurt, nor does the option to enjoy both Dom Perignon and Krug champagne.

-Often, we’ve found award space is better flying to rather than from New York so it might make sense to work in this experience on your return from Singapore.
-Whatever direction ends up working for you, we’re confident you’ll be impressed this luxury experience at every turn.
+Often, award space is better flying to New York, rather than from, so it might make sense to work in this experience on your return from Singapore, or via other cities.
+Whatever direction ends up working for you, you’ll be super impressed with this luxury experience, at every turn.

 Intra-Region Flights Via British Airways Avios

 Changing direction a bit, sometimes you just need a quick flight within Asia, Australia, Europe, or South America.
 That’s where British Airways Avios can really shine with its distance-based award chart.